 1. APA Style

-APA, or American Psychological Style, is one of the most commonly used title case styles in academia.
+APA, or American Psychological Association style, is one of the most commonly used title case styles in academia.
 It’s mainly used for research papers in social and behavioral sciences.

 Its title case rules are also easy enough to remember and follow.
-Capitalize all major words (nouns, pronouns, verbs, adjectives) in your title, as well as prepositions and conjunction with four or more letters.
+Capitalize all major words (nouns, pronouns, verbs, adjectives) in your title, as well as prepositions and conjunctions with four or more letters.
 If your title includes a hyphenated word, capitalize both the initial letters before and after the hyphen.
 Lastly, the first word after a colon or dash is also capitalized when you’re following the APA style of capitalization for your title or headings.
+For full details and examples, see our APA title case rules guide.

 2. The Chicago Manual of Style

 If your writing falls within the domains of humanities (particularly fine arts or history) or business, you will most likely be required to follow the Chicago Manual of Style for title capitalization.
 It calls for capitalizing the first letters of all nouns, pronouns, verbs, adverbs, and adjectives used in the title.
-Moreover, it requires capitalizing conjunctions too apart from these five coordinating conjunctions – and, or, but, for, nor.
+It also requires capitalizing conjunctions too, apart from these five coordinating conjunctions: and, or, but, for, nor.
 Articles and prepositions are always in lowercase.
+Our Chicago title case rules guide covers every exception with copy-paste examples.

 3. MLA Style